Robert Burns biography

 Burns worked at a succession of labouring jobs, including flax dressing, and began writing poetry regularly.
 When his father died in 1784, Burns and his brother Gilbert rented a farm near Mauchline.

-Burns spread his affections freely, and the next decade saw 8 illegitimate children born to him through 5 different women.
-One of these, Jean Armour, became Mrs. Burns in 1788.
+Burns spread his affections freely, and the next decade saw eight illegitimate children born to him through five different women.
+One of these, Jean Armour, became Mrs Burns in 1788.

 The first published work of poetry by Robert Burns was "Poems, Chiefly in the Scottish Dialect" which saw the light of day on 31 July 1786.
 This collection of verse contained many of Burn's best works, including "To a Mouse", and "The Holy Fair".